top of page

 This interlocking solar shingle system was created by one of the oldest and largest roofing materials manufacturers in North America.
 The energy-generating part of the roof looks different than the non-solar portion.

-They offer a product designed to exceed Category 5 hurricanes, that’s three times stronger than traditional roof tiles, and generates 80 watts of electricity per shingle.
-It claims to be the only upgradable roof shingle system.
+Luma Solar offers a product designed to withstand Category 5 hurricanes, making it three times stronger than traditional roof tiles while generating 80 watts of electricity per shingle.
+It claims to be the only upgradable roof shingle system on the market.
+With a sleek design and innovative technology, Luma's solar shingles provide a compelling option for homeowners

-The interlocking system comes in both a tile and shingle product and has a low profile.
+The interlocking system comes in both a solar roof tile and a solar shingle product and has a low profile.
 It attaches directly to roofing materials but doesn’t necessarily have a uniform appearance.
+Also, SunTegra solar shingles are designed to reduce the overall weight on the roof structure, making them a suitable option for older homes or structures where load-bearing capacity is a concern.

 How Much Do Solar Shingles Cost To Install And Maintain?